tytydraco/yessleep/out/Something_in_the_woods_around_my_house_keeps_snapping_branches_Im_beginning_to_think_it_isnt_just_an_animal.md

 When I woke up, it was early morning.
 I was covered in dried blood.
 I sat up to see half of Jay's remains decorating the tree.
 And just like after it had killed the robber, the tree had grown even larger...
 His other half is..
 I don't fucking know where it is.
 I don't want to know.
 In a daze, I walked to my house, entering through the back door.

 I'm sitting in my living room, just like I said at the start of all this.
 Looking through the front window I can see that there are trees growing where my driveway once was.
 It's like it had never even been there.
 Just dense forest.
-I don't know if they're real or just another illusion that thing has put into my head.
+I don't know if they're real or just another illusion that thing put into my head.
 But I don't think that matters.
-This thing... it has me all the same.
+It has me all the same.
 I can feel it inside my skull now, like my thoughts aren't just my own.
+Running is pointless.

 Fuck this.
 There -is- something I can do.
 I'm not letting it have me.
 I refuse.
 I have my rifle with me.